Convert Excel to PDF Java – One Page Per Sheet Hidden Sheets

 Quick Answers

-• How many PDF pages are created?
-One page per sheet when setOnePagePerSheet(true) is used.
+setShowHiddenSheets(true)in the load options. - How many PDF pages are created?
+One page per sheet when

-• Do I need a license?
-A free trial works for testing; a commercial license is required for production.
+- Do I need a license?
+A free trial works for testing; a commercial license is required for production deployments.

-• Is Maven the only build tool?
-Maven is shown, but Gradle can be used similarly.
+- Is Maven the only build tool?
+Maven is demonstrated, but Gradle or plain JAR inclusion works equally well.

 What is “one page per sheet”?